-VIN verification inspections: Contact 229-482-3545 9am-5pm and we will coordinate a Deputy meeting you for that service.
+VIN verification inspections: Come to the Office (wear a mask), or call by phone at 229-482-3545 9am-5pm and we will coordinate a Deputy meeting you for that service.
 The trailer or vehicle to be inspected, etc., will need to be brought to the Sheriff’s Office for the service unless otherwise instructed after the contact with our desk.

-Walk-In Complaints/Reports: Most complaints will be handled over the telephone initially and then a contact with a Deputy may be scheduled if need be.
+Walk-In Complaints/Reports: You may come to the Office and file a report in person but whenever possible complaints will be handled over the telephone initially and then a contact with a Deputy may be scheduled if need be.
 Call the 482-3545 number for any routine/non-emergency reporting needs.
 IF YOU HAVE AN EMERGENCY… DIAL 911 IMMEDIATELY.